-Construction in progress represents leasehold improvements of the properties managed by the Group and is stated at cost less impairment losses.
+Construction in progress represents building for production, supply or administrative purpose and is stated at cost less impairment losses.
 Depreciation begins when the relevant assets are available for use.

 The gain or loss on disposal of property, plant and equipment is the difference between the net sales proceeds and the carrying amount of the relevant asset, and is recognised in profit or loss.